riru12/ichika/README.md

 ```
 Note: Steps 1-2 are taken from [svelte-cloudinary](https://github.com/cloudinary-community/svelte-cloudinary)'s Installation guide:

 This project is still in development.
-Scripts are currently configured to request from a a back-end on local port `3000`. **View the back-end repository [here](https://github.com/riru12/ichika-backend).**
+Scripts are currently configured to request from a a back-end on local port `3000`. **View the API repository [here](https://github.com/riru12/ichika-api).**